Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Aggregate Guarantee: Approximate Liquid Welfare

-It is here where we use the fact that agents use generalized pacing algorithms.
-We introduce the notion of an \emph{epoch}, which roughly corresponds to a maximal contiguous sequence of rounds in which an agent's pacing multiplier is strictly greater than $0$. {In Lemma~\ref{lem:stronger} we show that an agent $k$'s total spend over an epoch of length $t$ must be (approximately) $t \rho_k$.
+Motivated by this observation, we introduce the notion of an \emph{epoch}: essentially, a maximal contiguous sequence of rounds in which an agent's pacing multiplier is strictly greater than $0$. {In Lemma~\ref{lem:stronger} we show that an agent $k$'s total spend over an epoch of length $t$ must be (approximately) $t \rho_k$.
 In other words, the average spend over an epoch approximately matches the target per-round spend.
 This is a direct implication of the update rule for the pacing multiplier: since multiplier increases and decreases balance out (approximately) over the course of an epoch, the budget deficits and surpluses must balance out as well.} An immediate implication is that an agent whose total spend is much less than $T \rho_k$ must often have her pacing multiplier set equal to $0$.

 To summarize, each agent either spends most of her budget by time $T$ or spends many rounds bidding her value.
-It might seem that by combining these two cases we should obtain a constant approximation factor, and not just in expectation but for every realized value sequence $\mathbf{v}$.
+It might seem that by combining these two cases we should obtain a constant approximation factor, and not just in expectation but for every realized value sequence $\boldsym{v}$.
 But this is too good to be true.
-Indeed, this proof sketch misses an important subtlety: whether an agent exhausts her budget or not depends on the realization of the value sequence, which is also correlated with the benchmark allocation $\mathbf{y}$.
-For example, what if an agent under-spends her budget precisely on those value sequences where it would have been optimal (according to the benchmark $\mathbf{y}$) for her liquid welfare to equal her budget?
+Indeed, this proof sketch misses an important subtlety: whether an agent exhausts her budget or not depends on the realization of the value sequence, which is also correlated with the benchmark allocation $\boldsym{y}$.
+For example, what if an agent under-spends her budget precisely on those value sequences where it would have been optimal (according to the benchmark $\boldsym{y}$) for her liquid welfare to equal her budget?
 This could result in a situation where, conditional on $\mu_{k,t} = 0$, the value obtained by the benchmark is much higher than expected and cannot be approximated.
-To compare against the liquid welfare of $\mathbf{y}$ we must control the extent of this correlation.
+To compare against the liquid welfare of $\boldsym{y}$ we must control the extent of this correlation.
 To this end we employ a variation of the Azuma-Hoeffding inequality (Lemma~\ref{lem:concentration}) to argue that since value realizations are independent across time, the pacing sequence and the benchmark allocation cannot be too heavily correlated.